Tourism in Indonesia: 2016

-For most of the time, Indonesian tourism relies heavily on the charm of Bali as a drawing force to attract tourists.
-As a result, most foreign visitors are drawn and concentrated only in Bali, which already has quite well-developed tourism culture and infrastructure.
-To distribute the wealth of tourism and generate tourism-related economic opportunities among Indonesian provinces, the tourism authority launched a program to create and add new centres of attraction as an alternative for Bali.
+Most often, Indonesian tourism relies on Bali's charms to attract tourists.
+As a result, most foreign visitors are concentrated in Bali, which already has a well-developed tourism culture and infrastructure.
+To distribute tourism wealth and generate tourism-related economic opportunities among Indonesian provinces, the tourism authority launched a program to create and add new centres of attraction as alternatives to Bali.

-In mid-2016, the Indonesian Ministry of Tourism launched a new program named "10 Priority Tourism Destinations (Indonesian: 10 Destinasi Wisata Prioritas)" dubbed as "the new Bali".
-The ten destinations are Borobudur Temple, Lake Toba, Mount Bromo, Komodo National Park, Kepulauan Seribu, Mandalika, Wakatobi Islands, Tanjung Kelayang beach, Tanjung Lesung beach, and Morotai island.
+In mid-2016, the Indonesian Ministry of Tourism launched a program named "10 Priority Tourism Destinations (Indonesian: 10 Destinasi Wisata Prioritas)" dubbed "the new Bali".
+These destinations are as follows: Borobudur temple, Lake Toba, Mount Bromo, Komodo National Park, Kepulauan Seribu, Mandalika, Wakatobi Islands, Tanjung Kelayang beach, Tanjung Lesung beach, and Morotai island.

-The efforts among others by creating and improving tourism infrastructure facilities including hotels, homestays, restaurants, handicraft and souvenir art markets, also improving interconnection into these regions by improving and constructing new airports.
-However, in practice by 2017 among these 10 priorities, only 4 of them that kick-off and received full government attention and supports; they are Lake Toba in North Sumatra, Borobudur in Central Java, Labuan Bajo as the gate into Komodo National park, and Mandalika in Lombok.
+These efforts included creating and improving tourism infrastructure facilities – including hotels, homestays, restaurants, handicraft and souvenir art markets – and improving interconnections among these regions by improving and constructing new airports.
+In practice, by 2017, only 4 of these 10 priorities had been launched, as well as received full government attention and support: Lake Toba in North Sumatra, Borobudur in Central Java, Labuan Bajo as the gateway to Komodo National Park, and Mandalika in Lombok.